theovassiliou/grav-skeleton/README.md

 # Installing a default grav powered website

-To start exploring the possibilities of [grav](http://getgrav.com) I recommend to install
+To start exploring the possibilities of [grav](http://getgrav.com) I recommend to

 - start from a grav skeleton
 - to user ```docker``` for defining a webserver